IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 #  Security Considerations

-A pcap file reader MUST do validate the file header and file packet header, and also the contained headers for the packet capture.
+A pcap file reader MUST validate the file header and file packet header, and also the contained headers for the packet capture.
 A reader can receive as input not only valid headers or packets, but any arbitrary random sequence of octets:
 Headers or packets originally may be intentionally malformed by a sender.
 Also, capture files from outside sources may contain intentionally malformed contents.